-Question Indica ative content Number quality of written communication will be assessed in this answer nds i, ii and iii) 2 (c) Indic ative content AO1 nain ways include: world is so beautiful it must be designed, only God could do this complex designs of things could not happen by chance has designed the world to appeal to humans • only ly God has the knowledge required to design the world A com omprehensive explanation using Paley's Watch leading to belief in God can be led level 4.
-Other approaches are possible and must be marked according to the levels.
-If you a re unsure of the validity of an answer, it must be sent to review.
-Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: • giving a way not describing, only explaining the way The answer is likely to be in basic English.
+Question Indica ative content Number uality of written communication will be assessed in this answer - turno cr nds i, ii and iii) 2 (c) ative content AO1 The m nain ways include: • the world is so beautiful it must be designed, only God could do this • the complex designs of things could not happen by chance • God has designed the world to appeal to humans • only God has the knowledge required to design the world A probansive evaluation using Delay's Watch leading to belief in Cod can be prehensive explanation using Paley's Watch leading to belief in God can be ed level 4. aware Other approaches are possible and must be marked according to the levels.
+If re unsure of the validity of an answer, it must be sent to review.
+Level Mark 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: • giving a way not describing only explaining the way The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: Level 2 3-4 using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief waysor a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief waysor a fully developed way or two ways with one developed The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief ways or a fully developed way • or two ways with one developed The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief ways or two developed ways are two ways with one fully developed. or two ways with one fully developed or three ways with one developed or a comprehensive explanation using one way only The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief ways or two developed ways or two ways with one fully developed or three ways with one developed • or a comprehensive explanation using one way only The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
+Excellent organisation and planning.
+1 errors may be round.
 Excellent organisation and planning.